Father Peter Brock was once a respected member of the Newcastle and Maitland communities.

 “It’s significant because it’s the university accepting that with all the evidence available to it, Peter Brock was not an appropriate person to have received these awards,” Bob said.

 While the private settlement was a win, there are still many survivors of child sexual abuse who have not received justice.
-At Kelso Lawyers, we’re here to help achieve restoration, justice and compensation from institutions who employed sexual predators.
+At Kelso Lawyers, we’re here to help achieve restoration, justice and compensation from institutions that employed sexual predators.

 *Father Peter Brock from Newcastle and the Holden car racing legend Peter Brock are two different people.